owncloud-archive/documentation/admin_manual/configuration_server/occ_command.rst

 List all options, like this example on CentOS Linux::

- sudo -u apache php occ upgrade -h
+ sudo -u www-data php occ upgrade -h
+ Usage:
+  upgrade [options]

  Options:
- --no-app-disable       skips the disable of third party apps --help (-h)            Display this help message.
+      --no-app-disable  skips the disable of third party apps -h, --help            Display this help message
- --quiet (-q)           Do not output any message.
+  -q, --quiet           Do not output any message
+  -V, --version         Display this application version
+      --ansi            Force ANSI output
+      --no-ansi         Disable ANSI output
+  -n, --no-interaction  Do not ask any interactive question
- --verbose (-v|vv|vvv)  Increase the verbosity of messages: 1 for normal output, 2 for more verbose output and 3 for debug.
+      --no-warnings     Skip global warnings, show command output only -v|vv|vvv, --verbose  Increase the verbosity of messages: 1 for normal output, 2 for more verbose output and 3 for debug

- --version (-V)         Display this application version.
- --ansi                 Force ANSI output.
- --no-ansi              Disable ANSI output.
- --no-interaction (-n)  Do not ask any interactive question
+ Help:
+  run upgrade routines after installation of a new release.
+The release has to be installed before.

 When you are performing an update or upgrade on your ownCloud server (see the Maintenance section of this manual), it is better to use ``occ`` to perform the